WCSCourses/GenEpiLAC2023/Manuals/Assembly_method_comparison/Assembly_method_comparison.md

 <br>

 ## Long read only assembly (Unicycler)
-For assembly of long reads, `Unicycler` switches to the long read assembler `miniasm` - this is a very rapid assembler, but is not particularly accurate, and can often introduce errors and mistakes into it's outputs.
+For assembly of long reads, `Unicycler` switches to the long read assembler `miniasm` - this is a very rapid assembler, but is not particularly accurate, and can often introduce errors and mistakes into its outputs.

 <br>